 Your knee relies on four major ligaments to keep it stable.

 - The ACL and the posterior cruciate ligament (PCL) are in the center of your knee.
-The ACL controls rotation and forward movement of the knee joint, while the PCL controls backward movement.
+The ACL stabilizes the knee from sliding forward while the PCL stabilizes the knee from backward movement.

 - The medial collateral ligament (MCL) controls stability of the inner (medial) knee while the lateral collateral ligament (LCL) controls stability of the outer (lateral) knee.